kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I'll let you know..

 <!--
+## Goodbyes

-## Very little difference here to Carrer Furs
+- Very little difference here to Carrer Furs.
 - I'm watched 24-7, but to an even greater extent.
 - I'm allowed out a couple of hours each day and my comms are blocked.
 - In prison at least I could set up healing circles :DDDD